RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Themes

-ES-DE is fully themeable, and although the application ships with the comprehensive rbsimple-DE theme set, you can replace it with a number of themes available from various locations on the Internet.
+ES-DE is fully themeable, and although the application ships with the comprehensive rbsimple-DE and modern-DE theme sets, you can use any RetroPie-compatible EmulationStation themes as well.
+Just be aware that ES-DE has added additional theme functionality compared to the RetroPie fork and more still will be added in future versions.
+This means that you may not get the full benefits of the application if you're using a theme set which has not been updated specifically for ES-DE.
+Also note that most Batocera and Recalbox themes are not compatible as these forks are quite different.

-Somewhat confusingly the terms _theme_ and _theme set_ are used to refer to the same thing.
-The technically correct term for what you apply to the application to achieve a different look is actually _theme set_ as it's a collection of a number of themes for a number of game systems.
-The bundled rbsimple-DE is an example of such a theme set.
-But in this guide and in other EmulationStation resources on the Internet, the term theme is often used to refer to the same thing as a theme set.
+As a side comment, the terms _theme_ and _theme set_ are both used when talking about theming.
+The technically correct term for what you apply to the application to achieve a different look is a _theme set_ as it's a collection of a number of themes for a number of game systems.
+But in practice it doesn't matter as both terms refer to the same thing and the terms are used interchangeably in this guide.

-Note that the Desktop Edition fork has added additional features to the themes and more still will be added in future versions.
-This means that you may not get the full benefits of the application if you're using a different theme set which has not been updated specifically for ES-DE.
-But effort is spent trying to make ES-DE backward compatible with the available themes used by other EmulationStation versions.
-The exception to this are some themes made for the Recalbox and Batocera forks as they have added a lot of additional theme functionality that ES-DE does not support.

 Themes are most easily installed to your ES-DE home directory, i.e. `~/.emulationstation/themes`.
-By just adding the theme sets there, one folder each, they will be found during startup and you can then choose between them via the UI Settings menu on the main menu.
+By just adding the theme sets there, one folder each, they will be found during startup and you can then choose between them via the _UI Settings_ menu on the main menu.

-Although you can put additional themes in your ES-DE home directory, the default rbsimple-DE theme is located in your installation folder.
-For example this could be `/usr/share/emulationstation/themes` or `/usr/local/share/emulationstation/themes` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes` on macOS or `C:\Program Files\EmulationStation-DE\themes` on Windows.

-If you would like to customize the rbsimple-DE theme, simply make a copy of the complete rbsimple-DE directory to ~/.emulationstation/themes and then that copy of the theme will take precedence over the one in the application installation directory.

-In this example, we've downloaded the [Carbon](https://github.com/RetroPie/es-theme-carbon) and [Fundamental](https://github.com/G-rila/es-theme-fundamental) themes and uncompressed them to the ES-DE home directory:
+For this example, we've downloaded the [Carbon](https://github.com/RetroPie/es-theme-carbon) and [Fundamental](https://github.com/G-rila/es-theme-fundamental) themes and uncompressed them to the ES-DE home directory:

 ```
 ~/.emulationstation/themes/es-theme-carbon
 ~/.emulationstation/themes/es-theme-fundamental
 ```

-We now have three entries in the _Theme set_ selector in the UI settings menu, i.e. rbsimple-DE, es-theme-carbon and es-theme-fundamental.
+We now have four entries in the Theme set selector in the UI settings menu, i.e. _rbsimple-DE, modern-DE, es-theme-carbon_ and _es-theme-fundamental_.

+Although you place additional themes in your ES-DE home directory, the default rbsimple-DE and modern-DE themes are located in the installation folder.
+For example this could be `/usr/share/emulationstation/themes` or `/usr/local/share/emulationstation/themes` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes` on macOS or `C:\Program Files\EmulationStation-DE\themes` on Windows.

+So if you would like to customize the rbsimple-DE or modern-DE theme sets, simply make a copy of their directories to ~/.emulationstation/themes and then those copies will take precedence over the ones in the application installation directory.

 Here are some resources where additional theme sets can be downloaded.